withastro/astro/docs/src/pages/core-concepts/collections.md

 Astro will generate your RSS feed at the URL `/feed/[collection].xml`.
 For example, `/src/pages/$podcast.astro` would generate URL `/feed/podcast.xml`.

-Even though Astro will create the RSS feed for you, you’ll still need to add `<link>` tags manually in your `<head>` HTML for feed readers and browsers to pick up:
+Even though Astro will create the RSS feed for you, you'll still need to add `<link>` tags manually in your `<head>` HTML for feed readers and browsers to pick up:

 ```html
 <link